juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 ## Other commands with terraform

-To finish this _super_ *long* article, I will briefly speaks about the command we did not see in the
+To finish this _super_ *long* article, I will briefly speaks about the command we did not see in the article.

 ### Taint